 Due to its geographic location, Galapagos Islands encompass a unique oceanic environment.
 Branded as a World Heritage site, both land and see, and preserved by Charles Darwin Research Center, the islands are home to some of the most unique wildlife you will have the privilege not only to see but to interact with.
 Because is it is home to various species of aquatic creatures, it has been dubbed as the “melting pot” of marine species.

 And beyond its sea creatures are fascinating land-based creatures you may not see anywhere else in the world.
 Known as the symbol of the Galapagos, giant tortoises are a marvel to look at in their natural habitat.
 Aside from its wildlife, Galapagos Islands also boast some amazing land formations.
 There are underground lava tunnels to explore, geologic structures, crystal clear waters, beautiful beaches, dramatic landscapes and other breathtaking sights.
 The Galapagos welcomes backpackers, families, naturalists, and travelers on every budget.
+Whether you go for an escorted land tour, a Galapagos Cruise or a self-arranged visit, you will no regret one bit visiting this spot in Ecuador.

 Don’t miss the opportunity to explore the exquisite marine ecosystem of the Galapagos Islands at these famous diving spots which are regulated by the Galapagos National Park – Santa Fe, Beagle, Gordon Rocks, Daphne and North Mosquera, Seymour, Daphne, Beagle, Floreana.